CatLuong0106/intelligent_systems/README.md

-# intelligent_systems
+# Intelligent Systems
-Feed-forward Neural Network (FNN) and Autoencoder for the Homeworks of Intelligent Systems (EECE 5136)
+Feed-forward Neural Network (FNN) and Autoencoder for the Homeworks of Intelligent Systems (EECE 5136).
+The logic was implemented purely with NumPy